twentyOne2x/attnmarkets-docs/docs/users/for-creators-devs-and-ctos.md

 The goal is:

 - let you access more capital earlier,
-- while still anchoring repayment in future fees once they exist.
+- while still anchoring repayment in future earnings once they exist.

 Details live in: